mozilla/pkipolicy/rootstore/policy.md

 ### 4.2 Surveys ###

-Mozilla MAY conduct a survey of CA operators from time to time using the CCADB.
+Mozilla MAY conduct a survey of CA operators from time to time.
 CA operators are REQUIRED to respond to the surveys with accurate information, within the timescale defined in the survey.